tohenk/node-identity/README.md

-# node-identity
+# About

-A biometric identity authentication using fingerprints or faces
+A foundation for identity acquisition and identification.